-Ships arrive from the shipwright with plain wood finish.
+Most ships arrive from the shipwright with plain wood finish.
 If you wish to paint your ship in fine colours you must acquire a paintbrush and some paint from the local Apothecary.
-Right-click on the brush and select paint to see the paint requirements for different parts of the ship; the deck, hold, cabins etc. must be painted separately.
+Select the brush and choose paint to see the paint requirements for different parts of the ship; the deck, hold, cabins etc. must be painted separately.
 If you do not have the paint in your vessel's hold, but that paint is available for sale at the island you are ported at, you can purchase the necessary units directly from the painting interface, for the cost listed next to the Paint button.
 Shoppes, stalls, and other buildings may also be painted in this manner.

 The Vessel Hold